0mj/working-memory/README.md

 Read up on functional programming on the github readme project.

 ## Git
+TIL you cannot initiate repo locally.
+Must be done on github.com
 Overwrite changes to a file with a file from another branch:  `git checkout master -- README.md `
 Checkout the last brach you were on:  `git checkout -`
 Reference logs, or "reflogs" `git reflog`